 Explore British plays, music, and literature in the nineteenth century.

 Nineteenth Century Collections Online: British Theatre, Music, and Literature (formerly known as British Theatre, Music, and Literature: High and Popular Culture) features a wide range of primary sources related to the arts in the Victorian era, from playbills and scripts to operas and complete scores.
 These rare documents, many of them never before available, were sourced from the British Library and other renowned institutions, and curated by experts in British arts history.
-Covering approximately 1733 to 1968, this is without equal as a resource for nineteenth-century scholars.
+Covering approximately 1733 to 1968, this is without equal a resource for nineteenth-century scholars.

 Interest in the arts became big business in the Victorian era, as a burgeoning middle class became patrons.
 This archive includes thousands of invaluable primary sources -- including original, signed works -- that explore Victorian popular culture, bloods and penny dreadfuls, music, the history of the English stage, and more.